mitra42/webForth/README.md

 npm install webforth
 ```
 Installs webforth, note there are intentionally no dependencies
-in the browser versions and the only dependency in the node version is to
+in the browser versions, and the only dependency in the node version is to
 the builtin `fs`

 If you only want to host the web version, then cloning the git repo should be sufficient.